32bitx64bit/TemperatureAPI/README.md

 The API provides a prebuilt system that you can easily integrate into your mod.
 Or you can build out your own custom systems with it.
 The choice is yours!

+## Current integrations

+- Serene Seasons

+- Biomes O plenty

+- DeHydration (Only used in the body provider)

 ## License

 MIT